AsymiLinkMeta/Booking-System/README.md

     - Allow customers to leave reviews and ratings for businesses.

 7. **Admin Dashboard**
-    - Monitor all registered businesses, user activities, and bookings.
+    - Monitor all registered businesses, display user accounts, and track bookings.
     - Generate reports and analytics.

 ## Tech Stack